 Skip to main content

-Solar & Battery Costs in Karnataka, India System Prices & Installers
+Solar & Battery Savings in Karnataka, India Get quotes from local installers

 Design solar and battery systems for Karnataka using Photonik's professional design platform.
 Karnataka is India's third-wealthiest state with a GSDP of ₹28.09 lakh crore and has 9,925 MW of solar capacity.
 The state has a strong focus on renewable energy initiatives and offers central subsidies up to ₹78,000 for rooftop solar.